 Induzierte pluripotente Stammzellen: A Reprogramming Revolution

-Induzierte pluripotente Stammzellen (ipscs), generated by reprogramming adult cells into a pluripotent state, offer a unique opportunity for personalized medicine in cardiac repair. iPSCs can be derived from a patient’s own cells, eliminating the risk of immune rejection and enabling the creation of patient-specific stem cell therapies.
+Induzierte pluripotente Stammzellen (iPSCs), generated by reprogramming adult cells into a pluripotent state, offer a unique opportunity for personalized medicine in cardiac repair. iPSCs can be derived from a patient’s own cells, eliminating the risk of immune rejection and enabling the creation of patient-specific stem cell therapies.
 This approach has the potential to revolutionize the treatment of myocardial infarction.

 Bioengineered Scaffolds: Providing Structural Support

-Bioengineered scaffolds, three-dimensional structures designed to mimic the extracellular matrix of the heart, provide a supportive environment for stem cell growth and differentiation.
+Biotechnologisch hergestellte Gerüste, three-dimensional structures designed to mimic the extracellular matrix of the heart, provide a supportive environment for stem cell growth and differentiation.
 These scaffolds can be tailored to specific patient needs, enhancing the integration of stem cells into the damaged heart tissue and promoting functional recovery.

 Cell-Based Therapy: From Bench to Bedside